tlswg/tls13-spec/draft-ietf-tls-tls13.md

 from the normal TLS method of having a variable-length field, but it is used for compatibility with TLS before extensions were defined.
-TLS 1.3 servers will need to perform this check first and only attempt to negotiate TLS 1.3 if a "supported_version" extension is present.
+TLS 1.3 servers will need to perform this check first and only attempt to negotiate TLS 1.3 if the "supported_versions" extension is present.
 If negotiating a version of TLS prior to 1.3, a server MUST check that the message either contains no data after legacy_compression_methods